Coping With Epilepsy Neurofeedback Practitioner Directory

 'advanced first aid'

-This is what is taught by one of the instructors, because he stubbornly believes that you will swallow your tongue mid tonic clonic.
+This is what is taught by one of the instructors, because he stubbornly believes that you will swallow your tongue mid tc.
 He also believes that he is thanked for sacrificing the jaw and teeth, just to keep you from swallowing it.
 This guy showed us a large blue plastic screw to get the job done.

 I thought it was cruel and unusual punishment, and I asked for evidence that his was the right way.
 I was told to trust him, that even tho' they were moving away from it, he believed it was the right thing to do.
 He was wrong according to the test we all had to take thru dps.
 (90's)